 4.5 CARD MANAGEMENT

-#.CARD-MANAGEMENT The card manager shall implement the card issuer's policy on the card.
+#.CARD-MANAGEMENT (1) The card manager (CM) shall control the access to card management functions such as the installation, update or deletion of applets.
+(2) The card manager shall implement the card issuer's policy on the card.

 #.INSTALL